What’s the main feature that every social media dashboard must have? We interviewed 23 social media marketing experts to find out!

-That’s why I love Agorapulse and a few other key tools like Tailwind, Later, and PostPlanner.
+“That’s why I love Agorapulse and a few other key tools like Tailwind, Later, and PostPlanner.
 They listen and actually care about their tool being a virtual team member in my business.
-For example, I started using Agorapluse because I was flat out missing tweets and mentions.
-Since adopting it as part of my workflow, their team have continued to add or modify functionality based on problems I was experiencing in managing my scheduling and engagement.
-(This is not a sponsored comment, it just happens to be my best example!).
+For example, I started using Agorapulse because I was flat-out missing tweets and mentions.
+Since adopting it as part of my workflow, their team has continued to add or modify functionality based on problems I was experiencing in managing my scheduling and engagement.
+(This is not a sponsored comment, it just happens to be my best example!).”

-Social media management tools, from an analytics perspective, are good at just taking simple data and showing it to you.
-Unfortunately, the analytics provided by these tools never gives me any actionable insight.
+“Unfortunately, the analytics provided by these tools never gives me any actionable insight.
 Since tools tap into APIs and have databases of content and past performance, there’s a lot of insight that they can give users based on simply analyzing past performance and giving specific recommendations—perhaps even semi-automating some of these suggestions.
 This is the main feature missing from social media management tools today.

-I want a tool that will not just help me perform a social media function better and faster, but one that offers me additional functionality that I simply can’t find elsewhere.
-I feel there is too little innovation in social media tools and there are a plethora of opportunity for present tools vendors and new startups to create demand based on the actual needs of social media marketers, not what is merely possible with the present day tools.
+“I want a tool that will not just help me perform a social media function better and faster, but one that offers me additional functionality that I simply can’t find elsewhere.
+I feel there is too little innovation in social media tools, and there are a plethora of opportunities for present tools vendors and new startups to create demand based on the actual needs of social media marketers, not what is merely possible with the present-day tools.”

-The main feature missing in social media management tools today is the use of artificial intelligence.
-Today’s best marketers use a mix of curated and created content.
+“Today’s best marketers use a mix of curated and created content.
 Similar to Netflix, AI should simplify marketers’ lives by serving up the exact right content.
 And not just that, it should continue to improve upon those recommendations over time.

-The one feature I’d like to see would be improved is team management capabilities.
-Most are still lacking a truly transparent workflow that fully integrates into an Inbound strategy.
-Most are still siloed with few features, clunky and inefficient from a productivity standpoint.
+“The one feature I’d like to see would be improved is team management capabilities.
+Most are still lacking a truly transparent workflow that fully integrates into an inbound strategy.
+Most are still siloed with few features, clunky and inefficient from a productivity standpoint.”

 Social media scheduling has been around for years, but it hasn’t evolved at the rate marketers want and expect.
 Melonie Dodaro points out a big need for scheduling to become more customizable and efficient.

-The #1 feature that I think is missing from social media management tools is the ability to schedule posts in to different categories or campaigns for a specific account.
+“The #1 feature that I think is missing from social media management tools is the ability to schedule posts into different categories or campaigns for a specific account.

-For example, let’s say you want to schedule a specific number of tweets from your blog posts, various quotes and graphics as well as curated content.
-It would be wonderful if there was a way to create these categories, schedule a numerous tweets or posts for each, set the total number to post for each day (including the ratio of each type to go out) and a button to randomize the order.
+“For example, let’s say you want to schedule a specific number of tweets from your blog posts, various quotes, and graphics as well as curated content.
+It would be wonderful if there was a way to create these categories, schedule numerous tweets or posts for each, set the total number to post for each day (including the ratio of each type to go out) and a button to randomize the order.

-The number one feature that I look for in my social media management tools is general ease of use.
+“The number-one feature that I look for in my social media management tools is the general ease of use.
 I want it to be both intuitive and also play well with other tools, apps or devices that I use.
 I don’t want to have to change browsers to use something or not be able to use it on both my phone and desktop.
-It should make my work quicker and easier not longer and harder.
+It should make my work quicker and easier not longer and harder.”

-I think there isn’t enough content analytics.
-It’s OK to show engagement and reach on social media posts but you want to see traffic generated to the website and what happened with that traffic.
-If there is a stronger focus on helping customers identify content producing real results that would be great.
+“I think there isn’t enough content analytics.
+It’s OK to show engagement and reach on social media posts, but you want to see traffic generated to the website and what happened with that traffic.
+If there is a stronger focus on helping customers identify content producing real results, that would be great.”